MrRisoni/Gauss/README.md

 - Simple Document Management System : PHP , Postgres ( pydms branch )

-  A total of 72 tables :)
+  A total of 75 tables :)

   http://mrrisoni.github.io/Gauss/

+  Ingore the fact that a student or a teacher can be at the same time in two different places.
+This is a hobby project :)